caralen/ada-project-faam/README.md

 # Dataset
 The datasets we are using is provided by FAOSTAT (Food and Agriculture Organization Statistics).
 It consists of 3 million time-series data related to food and agriculture split into 79 csv files.
 It contains data about 200 countries and what is more important for our use-case, it contains 8354 time-series records about the number of beehives.

+# A list of internal milestones up until project milestone 3
+### 25. November (1st week)
+- Making the maps interactive
+- Building the website skeletton

+### 2. December (2nd week)
+- Selecting relevant parts for the datastory
+- Work on feedback
+- Create the story

+### 9. December (3rd week)
+- Continue on the story
+- Putting the story on the webpage
+- Clean the notebook so only relevant parts appear

+### 16. December (4th week)
+- Resolve issues on the page
+- Beautify the page
+- Clean code

+### 20. December (Deadline)

 # A list of internal milestones up until project milestone 2
 ### 28. October (1st week)
 - Set up project Skeleton